yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

         * collection of the young generation took 0.23 seconds of real time, during which the GC threads consumed 0.85 seconds of CPU time
         * 1,286 MB of objects were moved out of eden (which was resized to 1,212 MB)
         * 74 MB of that was moved to the survivor space (it increased in size from 78 M to 152 MB) and the rest were freed.
 We know they were freed by observing that the total heap occupancy decreased by 1,212 MB
-        * some objects from the survivor space might have been moved to the old generation, and if the survivor space were full, some objects from eden would have been promoted directly to the old generation—in those cases, the size of the old generation would increase
+        * some objects from the survivor space might have been moved to the old generation, and if the survivor space were full, some objects from eden would have been promoted directly to the old generation-in those cases, the size of the old generation would increase
     * a concurrent cycle
       * has several phases, some of which stop all application threads and some of which do not:
         * first phase is an initial-mark phase (stops all application threads)